CodeMOOC/TreasureHuntBot/docs/play.md

 * Windows Phone

 ## Telegram
-Telegram is a free instant messenger that can be found on the [iTunes App Store](https://itunes.apple.com/us/app/telegram-messenger/id686449807?mt=8), [Google Play Store](https://play.google.com/store/apps/details?id=org.telegram.messenger) or [Microfoft Store](https://www.microsoft.com/it-it/store/p/telegram-messenger/9wzdncrdzhs0).
+Telegram is a free instant messenger that can be found on the [iTunes App Store](https://itunes.apple.com/us/app/telegram-messenger/id686449807?mt=8), [Google Play Store](https://play.google.com/store/apps/details?id=org.telegram.messenger) or [Microsoft Store](https://www.microsoft.com/it-it/store/p/telegram-messenger/9wzdncrdzhs0).

 To use Telegram you will have to log in with an account, if you already have one, or sign in with a new account.
 You will also have to provide your phone number to activate Telegram on your device.
 This messenger service will be used also to follow the code hunting games on the public channels, so even if you're not the team captain you can still follow the game progress.